Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 Restoration work on Monreale Cathedral began in the mid-1800s and 1900s.

-As you might guess, it was no small task.
+The restoration was no small task.

-First of all, the durability of the structures had to be established.
+First, the durability of the structures had to be established.
 Then came the cleaning of the site.

 The mosaics were restored by top artisans.